NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Cart.md

 * Number of cases associated with the files
 * Total file size

 The Cart page also displays two charts:

 * File count by project
 * File count by authorization level to those files: this number takes into account the user authorization to download a file upon his authentication to the GDC Data Portal.

+The charts can be converted to tables by clicking the table button in the top right corner of each chart.

 ### Cart table